 If you experience or have experienced challenges with regards to distance communication please let us know so we can see if the programme can address these challenges.

-- 9 April 2020 - Webinar ‘Tips and tricks for effective distance communication and teamwork’ (we will provide the registration link here soon)
+- Check out the Webinar ‘Tips and tricks for effective distance communication and teamwork’ (9 April 2020).

 Have a look at the earlier webinar on 'Open Education for Water Professionals'.

-Let us know what your experiences are with distance communication and teaching by sending an email do email@example.com.
+Let us know what your experiences are with distance communication and teaching and what you would like to learn more of by sending an email do firstname.lastname@example.org.